gigawhitlocks/emacs-configs/readme.md

 ## Go

-Go is my primary language so it's my most dynamic and complicated configuration.
+Go is my primary language so it's my most dynamic and complicated configuration, however it degrades gracefully so if not everything is installed, the rest of it still works.

 ### Dependencies